 Issue #2: Earth’s oceans are in a constant state of flux; does it make sense, then, to use “static” statistical tools (e.g., ANOVA) to analyze coral reef data, or should we instead be using something more dynamic like predictive modeling?
 To explain or to predict?

 Despite these two major issues, I have collected coral physiology data from reefs across the globe in the hopes that I can ultimately settle on a statistical pipeline that will allow me to assess coral health.
 Please keep in mind that we cannot simply carry out tank experiments, experimentally stress the corals, and then use this to drive our field studies (before, I had been doing tank studies for just this reason).
 Yes, I know people DO do this, but it is actually invalid.
 The reasons are because a "control" coral used in the hypothetical study is likely to be stressed already (due to climate change).
-Secondly, a "control" coral in a highly impacted place like Taiwan (where I work) may constitute a "stressed" coral in a relatively more pristine location.
-Also, common "stress" markers (e.g, HSPs) studied in model systems (e.g., humans) are expressed at high levels at all times in corals (or else I could use a biomarker approach).
+Secondly, a "control" coral in a highly impacted place like Taiwan (where I once worked) may constitute a "stressed" coral in a relatively more pristine location.
+Also, common "stress" markers (e.g, HSPs) studied in model systems (e.g., humans) are expressed at high levels at all times in corals (or else I could use a far simpler biomarker approach).

 Here is the aforementioned sample dataset I have recently posted for those interested in seeing what the data look like: https://community.jmp.com/t5/JMP-Sample-Data/Reef-coral-data-from-the-Austral-Islands-French-Polynes...